HUGH CHRISTIE TECHNOLOGY COLLEGE

 Late or casual admissions to Years 7 to 11

-The PAN for Year 11 is 210 and for Years 8 to 10 is 208.
 Applications for places should be made directly to the Admissions Officer at Hugh Christie Technology College.
+The PAN for all year groups is 165.

 In the event places are not available, applicants will be placed on a waiting list held by the college and ordered according to the oversubscription criteria 1 to 4 above.